fgm/mongodb/README.md

 EXPORTABLE CONFIGURATION
 ========================

+The base `mongodb` and the `mongodb_storage` use no exportable configuration.

 mongodb_watchdog
 ----------------

 The module uses a separate database, using the `logger` database alias in settings.
 Do NOT point that alias to the same database as `default`, because the module drops the logger database when uninstalling, which would drop all your other data with it.